 The E-6B was conceived as a replacement for the Air Force's Airborne Command Post due to the age of the EC-135 fleet.
 The E-6B modified an E-6A by adding battlestaff positions and other specialized equipment.
-The E-6B is a dual-mission aircraft capable of fulfilling either the TACAMO mission or the airborne strategic command post mission and is equipped with an airborne launch control system (ALCS).
-The ALCS is capable of launching U.S. land based intercontinental ballistic missiles.
-The first E-6B aircraft was accepted in December 1997 and the E-6B assumed its dual operational mission in October 1998.
+The E-6B is a dual-mission aircraft capable of fulfilling either the no-fail TACAMO mission or the Looking Glass mission, which facilitates the launch of U.S. land-based intercontinental ballistic missiles using an airborne launch control system (ALCS).
+The Navy accepted the first E-6B aircraft in December 1997 and the E-6B assumed its dual operational mission in October 1998.
 The E-6 fleet was completely modified to the E-6B configuration in 2003.

 Primary Function: Communications relay for fleet ballistic missile submarines (A and B models) and airborne command post for U.S. Strategic forces (B model)

 Unit Cost: $141.7 million

 Weight: 342,000 lbs (155,129 kg) maximum gross takeoff